 Community-Engaged Learning Seminar for Doctoral Students

-The Community-Engaged Learning Seminar for doctoral students will bring together 20 to 30 doctoral students across the University to discuss community-engaged learning as a form of community-university engagement.
+The Community-Engaged Learning Seminar for doctoral students will bring together 25 doctoral students across the University to discuss community-engaged learning as a form of community-university engagement.
 In addition to seminar meetings, a key component of the program will involve a collaborative project with fellow seminar participants and a community partner.

 The Centre for Community Partnerships provides meaningful opportunities for community engagement for students at the University of Toronto in order to both contribute to community initiatives and provide opportunities for student learning outside the classroom.
 Additional information about the Centre and its programs is available at http://ccp.utoronto.ca

-Past projects: See a selection of the projects from 2015
+Past projects: See a selection of the projects from previous years

-The Community-Engaged Learning Seminar will establish a community of practice among doctoral students at the University of Toronto who are interested in community engagement and will provide resources to make this engagement a rewarding and integral element of their future careers.
-In 8 seminars over the course of the academic year, a multidisciplinary cohort of students will discuss the literature of community-engaged learning and their experiences in the field, undertake reflective exercises, and benefit from professional development activities to enhance their knowledge and practice in the following areas:
+In 7 seminars over the course of the academic year, a multidisciplinary cohort of students will discuss the literature of community-engaged learning and their experiences in the field, undertake reflective exercises, and benefit from professional development activities to enhance their knowledge and practice in the following areas:

 - Community-engaged learning (based in service-learning pedagogy and including experiential education theory)